HotAndCold245/Hidden-Grotto/README.md

 	- Callout titles now come with a border below it.
 	- Callouts icons are hidden but can be enabled again by setting `--grotto-callout-icon: auto`
 - Updated embeds
-	- Titles are hidden but can be enabled again by using `--grotto-embed-title: block` in a snippet.
+	- Titles are hidden but can be enabled again by setting `--grotto-embed-title: block`
 - Updated tables
-	- Cells can now be separated or collapsed by using `--grotto-table-border-style: separate` or `--grotto-table-border-style: collapse`
+	- Cells can now be separated or collapsed by setting `--grotto-table-border-style: separate` or `--grotto-table-border-style: collapse`
 	- Cell wrapping can be adjusted using `--grotto-table-cell-width`.
 Setting it to `fit-content` allows it to wrap around while `max-content` prevents cell wrapping.
 Optionally, a specific maximum width in px can be set
 - Mobile toolbar
 	- The maximum toolbar height (number of rows visible) can be adjusted by setting `--grotto-toolbar-rows` to the number of rows.
 If there are more tools than a row can hold while maximum height is set to 1, then the toolbar can be swiped up to access the rest of the tools.
 This is a change from the default behaviour of swiping to the left because it let's you see more of the tools at once. #Note : Setting the height to more rows than necessary to hold the active number of tools will cause the mobile toolbar to move further up than intended.